Annual Federal Income Tax Course Webinar I

 This chapter provides a practical look at the mechanics of a like-kind exchange, including the following:

 This chapter covers recently enacted tax legislation and procedures.
 It is organized by subject to help participants quickly find topics of interest and includes a table of tax provisions that expired or are set to expire.

 This chapter summarizes selected rulings and cases that were issued from September 2022 through August 2023.
 It gives participants an update on issues that are being addressed by the IRS and the courts.

 Tax Rates and Useful Tables

 This chapter reports the tax rates, deduction limits, credit limits, and income thresholds and limits that change each year.

-Joe Kristan Partner at Eide Bailly LLP , Des Moines, IA
+Joe Kristan, CPA and Partner at Eide Bailly LLP, Des Moines, IA

 Joe has been a tax practitioner since 1984 working primarily with closely held businesses, serving the agriculture, distribution, and manufacturing industries.
 Joe is the author of the popular Tax News & Views blog, www.eidebailly.com/taxblog.

-Kristine is an attorney and the Dolezal Adjunct Assistant Professor in the Agricultural Education and Studies Department at ISU.
-Kristine enjoys researching and analyzing complex tax issues and writes and edits many articles, blogposts, and educational materials.
+Kristine is an attorney and the Dolezal Adjunct Associate Professor in the Agricultural Education and Studies Department at ISU.
+Kristine enjoys researching and analyzing complex tax issues and writes and edits many articles, blog posts, and educational materials.
 She speaks to many groups regarding tax and legal topics throughout the year.